krakend/krakend-documentation/deploying/_index.md

 ## Monitoring
 ### Enable traces and metrics
 Make sure you have visibility of what is going on.
 Choose any of the systems where you can send the metrics and enable them.
-There are many choices, if you don't use any SaaS provider, **a good self-hosted start** would be:
+There are many choices, but choose wisely and do not enable them all!.
+If you don't use a SaaS provider, **a good self-hosted start** would be:

 - A [Grafana Dashboard](/docs/telemetry/grafana/)
 - Fueled by [InfluxDB](/docs/telemetry/influxdb-native/)
 - And full traces by [Jaeger](/docs/telemetry/jaeger/)

 Pay attention to the cardinality of the metrics.
+Logs and metrics might produce a lot of data and CPU activity.
 Aggregate and consolidate data in InfluxDB (e.g: When looking at the past year metrics, you don't need minute resolution and days will be enough).

 ### Add logging
 If you don't add any logging, KrakenD will spit on stdout all the activity of the gateway.
 This behavior is not recommended for production.
 Enable the [logging](/docs/logging/extended-logging/) with `CRITICAL`, `ERROR` or `WARNING` levels at most.
 Avoid `INFO` and `DEBUG` levels in production at all times.
 This is the **recommended configuration** in production for a good performance: